Vernon W. Pickett: Military career

 Pickett married Louise Maddox.
 He is buried at Alexandria National Cemetery near Pineville, Louisiana.

 Legacy

 Fort Barfoot in Virginia was renamed back to Fort Pickett in June 2025 after Vernon Pickett.
 The fort had previously been named for Colonel Van T. Barfoot, a World War II Medal of Honor recipient, from 2023 to 2025.
-It was previously before that named Camp Pickett (later Fort Pickett) after Confederate General George Edward Pickett, who commanded a division under General Robert E. Lee at the Battle of Gettysburg.
+It was previously named Camp Pickett (later Fort Pickett) after Confederate General George Edward Pickett, who commanded a division under General Robert E. Lee at the Battle of Gettysburg.
 The Camp was dedicated on July 3, 1942, to commemorate Pickett's Charge 79 years earlier against the federal position at Gettysburg.